Python-SIP/sip/doc/pyproject_toml.rst

     The value, interpreted as a number, specifies that the generated code is split into that number of source files.
 By default one file is generated for each C structure or C++ class.
 Specifying a low value can significantly speed up the build of large projects.
-This is also a user option.
+There is also a corresponding command line option.

 **debug**
     The boolean value specifies if a build with debugging symbols is performed.
     By default a debug build is not performed.
-This is also a user option.
+There is also a corresponding command line option.

 **define-macros**
     The value is a list of ``#define`` names and values in the form ``"NAME"``